wikihoops/wh-weekly/README.md

 **\* Please avoid using level-1 headings (#)** as they are reserved for page titles.

+### Headlines

+Please use _Chicago Style_ to capitalize headlines.
+General rules are:

+- Capitalize the first word in the title
+- Capitalize the last word in the title
+- Capitalize the important words in the title

+If in doubt you can use [this tool](https://headlinecapitalization.com/).

 ### Embed HTML

 To embed HTML in your post use `nomarkdown` tags: